fehbari/sunshine-scripts/README.md

 4. Check the **Run As Admin** box for both commands.

 This setup will automate the execution of the scripts whenever Moonlight starts or stops a streaming session.

+### Optional Failure Recovery

+You can configure a task in **Windows Task Scheduler** to revert your system to its default settings if something goes wrong during streaming or if you forget to stop the stream.
+This task will run the `stop_streaming.bat` script at login, ensuring your computer reverts to its normal settings after a restart.

+1. Download the [stop_streaming_task.xml](stop_streaming_task.xml) file, which is preconfigured to run `stop_streaming.bat` at login.

+2. Import the task into **Windows Task Scheduler**:
+   - Open **Task Scheduler** in Windows.
+   - In the right-hand pane, click on **Import Task**.
+   - Browse and select the `stop_streaming_task.xml` file.
+   - Check the option to *"Run with highest privileges"*, in order to avoid seeing a UAC prompt.
+   - Review the settings and click **OK** to import the task.

+3. (Optional) Test the task by restarting your computer to ensure that the `stop_streaming.bat` script runs automatically and your settings revert to normal.

 ---